Platform updates

 2026-01-10Initial live data feeds

 First wave of real-world data feeds — flights, ships, weather, earthquakes.
 Each feed writes to the Codex and renders reactively on the Globe.
-The substrate that the data strip and automations are built on.
+The foundation that the data strip and automations are built on.

 Initial catalog: